 VSP Vision Care (VSP) is a vision care health insurance company operating in Australia, Canada, Ireland, the US, and the UK.
-It services about 80 million people worldwide and is the largest vision insurance company in the United States.
+It serves about 80 million people worldwide and is the largest vision insurance company in the United States.

-We worked over the course of six months together with The Shop, VSP’s innovation lab that focuses on developing technologies for the physical and digital apects of eyewear and eye care, to build a mobile application for both Android and iOS.
+We worked over the course of six months together with The Shop, VSP’s innovation lab that focuses on developing technologies for the physical and digital aspects of eyewear and eye care, to build a mobile application for both Android and iOS.

 This technology required an accompanying app that users could deploy to track their health data in real time.

 The application would also include an extra layer of social engagement through giving.
 When the wearer’s fitness goals were reached, a pair of glasses and a comprehensive eye exam would be donated by VSP on the user’s behalf to someone in need in the US.